A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Cooking technology

-Technology of preparation of fish meatballs.
+Technology for preparing fish meatballs.

 Quality requirement.